French Indochina: World War II

 In September 1940, during World War II, the newly created regime of Vichy France granted Japan's demands for military access to Tonkin following the Japanese occupation of French Indochina, which lasted until the end of the Pacific War.
 This allowed Japan better access to China in the Second Sino-Japanese War against the forces of Chiang Kai-shek, but it was also part of Japan's strategy for dominion over Southeast Asia and later on, the Greater East Asia Co-Prosperity Sphere.

 Thailand took this opportunity of weakness to reclaim previously lost territories, resulting in the Franco-Thai War between October 1940 and 9 May 1941.
 The Thai forces generally did well on the ground, but Thai objectives in the war were limited.
 In January, Vichy French naval forces decisively defeated Thai naval forces in the Battle of Ko Chang.
 The war ended in May at the instigation of the Japanese, with the French forced to concede territorial gains for Thailand.
 The general disorganization of French Indochina, coupled with several natural disasters, caused a dreadful famine in Northern and Central Vietnam.
 Several hundred thousand people – possibly over one million – are believed to have starved to death in 1944–1945.
-Approximately 1 million Vietnamese were estimated to have died of food supply disruption caused by the Japanese invasion of Burma.

 On 9 March 1945, with France liberated, Germany in retreat, and the United States ascendant in the Pacific, Japan launched a coup d'etat against the French Indochina colonial administration to prevent a potential uprising by the colonial forces.
 Vietnam, Cambodia and Laos were established as independent states, members of Japan's Greater East Asia Co-Prosperity Sphere.
 The Japanese kept power in Indochina until the news of their government's surrender came through in August.

 Both Vichy French and Japanese authorities encouraged nationalism in Indochina for their own purposes.
 Disillusioned Vietnamese nationalists redirected this sentiment toward self-determination.
-Despite Japanese and French efforts to manipulate identities, profound societal changes occurred in the early 1940s, with Vietnam’s right-wing nationalist groups, particularly the Great Viet parties, embracing a firm national identity.
+Despite Japanese and French efforts to manipulate identities, profound societal changes occurred in the early 1940s, with Vietnam’s right-wing nationalist groups, particularly the Đại Việt parties, embracing a firm national identity.